 (1).
 Because the cash inflow is uneven, the payback period formula cannot be used to compute the payback period.
 We can compute the payback period by computing the cumulative net cash flow as follows:

-(2).
-As the payback period is longer than the maximum desired payback period of the management (3 years), the investment should not be made.
+The payback period for this project is 3.375 years which is longer than the maximum desired payback period of the management (3 years).
+The investment in this project is therefore not desirable.

 Advantages and disadvantages of payback method: